 From: $ 1,305.00 per person

-Madagascar – 8 days: On our small-group holiday you will see the striking East Madagascar.
+On our 8-day small-group holiday you will see the striking East Madagascar.
 Get in touch with the Indri, the largest of the lemur species, brown lemurs and bamboo lemurs.
-Explore the wonderful island paradise, Sainte Marie – the charming 57-km long island on the east shore of Madagascar.
+Explore the wonderful island paradise, Sainte Marie – a 57-km long island on the east shore of Madagascar.
 Our East Madagascar vacation is our insider tip, as it combines lemur sightings with beach relaxations – which are the two main highlights of any Madagascar vacation.